dibsonthis/Vortex/README.md

-# Ripple
+# Vortex

-Ripple is a language designed to explore links and relationships between entities.
+Vortex is a language designed to explore links and relationships between entities.

 It heavily relies on side effects, and as such it would fall under the Disfunctional Programming paradigm.

-## About Ripple
+## About Vortex

-Ripple's main focus is on what we call "hooks".
+Vortex's main focus is on what we call "hooks".
 Hooks allow the user to bind variables to functions in the context of specific events.

 For example, if we wanted automatically increment variable y whenever variable x changes, we could use the onChange hook to do so: